 - 6. How can I be compensated?

-A long-term or delayed complication is an issue arising from your hernia mesh surgery that does not present itself immediately after or soon after the surgery.
+A long-term or delayed complication is an issue arising from your hernia mesh procedure that does not present itself immediately after or soon after the surgery.
 Negative symptoms can arise months or even years after your surgery.
 Some of these injuries may last for years once they start.

 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor’s mistakes.

-When defective mesh causes other complications, such as migration or perforation, the side effects can cause infection.
+When defective mesh causes other relatively common complications, such as migration or perforation, the side effects can cause infection.
 For example, if your bowel is perforated by the mesh, the leaking intestinal fluid can cause severe infection which can be life-threatening.
 This can occur unexpectedly years after your surgery.

 Treatment depends, of course, on the problem that needs to be fixed, but often additional surgery is required.
 Additional surgery is not only painful but expensive.
-You will incur additional
+You will incur additional:

 - medical bills,